theAvoidact.com

 No. The AVOID Act amends New York's Civil Practice Law and Rules, which governs state court procedure.
 Federal courts sitting in New York, including the Southern District of New York and the Eastern District, apply Federal Rule of Civil Procedure 14 for third-party practice.

 However, federal courts sitting in diversity may look to the AVOID Act for guidance on substantive state-law questions, such as the nature of indemnification obligations or the significance of a failure to timely implead.
-The procedural rules differ, but the underlying substantive claims arise under New York law in many diversity cases.
 For a detailed comparison of state and federal practice, see AVOID Act vs. federal practice: impleader in SDNY.

 What happens if I miss the deadline?